crazycoderLucy/cvnetworking23-24/troubleshooting.md

 - Make flags and cache data stored on RAID instead of NVMe
 - Must reconfigure CTFd - redownloaded
 - Reuploading challenges
+- Changed all port numbers in docker files